Indreland Ranch8 Month Cattle Ranching Apprenticeship in Big Timber, Montana

 Living at the Indreland Ranch: The Indreland Ranch is located approximately 13 miles north of Big Timber, Montana, 75 miles from Bozeman and 100 miles from the largest city in the state, Billings.
-Big Timber has a mid-size grocery store and a variety of small businesses including a few good restaurants and bars, hardware store, auto parts store, and soon to include a brew pub.
+Big Timber has a mid-size grocery store, a new natural food store, and a variety of small businesses including a few good restaurants and bars, clothing store with quality work gear, hardware store, auto parts store, and a brew pub.
 Livingston is about 50 miles from the ranch and is a bigger small town with a large chain grocery store.
 Bozeman is the fastest growing city in Montana and has a very trendy Main Street with a variety of restaurants, coffee shops, art galleries and theaters.
 There are frequent live music performances.
 Bozeman is also home to Montana State University.

 We are close to Yellowstone National Park, the Beartooth Absaroka Wilderness, and abundant public lands for fishing, hunting, hiking, backpacking and camping.
 You can be at the Trailhead of Big Timber canyon in the Crazy Mountains in about ½ hour.
 From there, it is a short walk to the falls.
 We are also members of the nearby Glasston Lake boat club and try to frequent the lake for water skiing and a BBQ on hot summer afternoons.
 There are several small ponds and streams on the ranch that can be used for kayaking, canoeing, fishing and swimming.
 Besides the occasional elk, black bear, mountain lion and bobcat, there is an abundance of wildlife living on the ranch including deer, antelope, coyotes, fox, badgers, snakes, skunks, racoons, gophers, rodents of all types, many bird species, pollinator insects, earthworms and the associated microscopic soil biology alive and well under our feet.
 We strive to observe this system and learn from it!